zorglub3/link-parser/README.md

 - More sentence structures.
 The tests include more sentences structures than the parser can currently handle.
 This is intentional.
 It indicates the direction for future additions.
+Failing tests are commented out.
+  Uncomment when adding new features.
 - Data structure for a logical representation of sentence "meaning".
 Also, some sentence generator (ie, word list) from such representation.
 And a graph-to-representation function